LaMitaOne/SkiaCustomThreadedBase/README.md

      Built-In Demo: Includes a bouncing, pulsing rectangle to prove the thread is working.

 Latest Changes:

+ v 0.3:
+   - QPC absolute-deadline frame pacing (render time is subtracted).
+   - Hybrid Sleep/SpinWait + timeBeginPeriod(1) on Windows
+   - DeltaTime now uses QPC
+   - StopThread: real WaitFor instead of the old Sleep(100)

  v 0.2:
    - Implemented Doublebuffering logic.

 Sample Project included

 The included Unit9 creates everything dynamically at runtime.
 It shows how to start/stop the thread and control the FPS without a single component dropped on the form designer.

 This is a base of that engine, showing only a little sample.
 It might not be "perfect," but it gets things running.
 Thought maybe some would like that, enjoy!

 If you want to tip me a coffee.. :)